-Each year over 1.8 million children in Compassion’s programs receive their very own Christmas present through the Christmas Gift Fund.
+Each year over 2 million children in Compassion’s programs receive their very own Christmas present through the Christmas Gift Fund.
 For some children, it’s the only gift they’ll receive.
-Take a sneak peek at some of the presents children receive at the most special time of the year.

 Ian’s eyes are wide as he talks about Christmas at his local Compassion centre.
 “I really enjoy the Christmas celebrations,” he says.
 “I get the opportunity to play with my friends, sing carols and thank God for his love and care.
 On top of that, I get gifts as well.”